Legend has it that the origin of Khachapuri goes back to the ancient region of Laz near the Black Sea.

 For many, including myself, the small Caucasus country of Georgia—wedged between Russia and Turkey—is a distant and unfamiliar land.
 Certainly, I had no idea as to what the food or culture of Georgia was like before endeavoring to try the food of this country.
-Upon walking through the sliding glass doors of Khachapuri, I was greeted by the warmth of hospitality and brick oven baked foods that constitute the rich culture of Georgia.
+Upon walking through the sliding glass doors of Khachapuri, I was greeted by the warmth of hospitality and the brick oven-baked foods that constitute the rich culture of Georgia.
 That was quite an introduction.

-Hospitality is one of the defining ingredients of Georgian culture, and is most vividly expressed at the dinner table.
+Hospitality is one of the defining ingredients of Georgian culture and is most vividly expressed at the dinner table.
 The Georgian tradition of the supra, or feast, is one of familial bonding fielded by the consumption of large quantities of rich breads, cheeses, and historically renowned wine.

 Nikki, the owner of the first Georgian restaurant in Madrid, told me that opening Khachapuri was part of her desire to “show Europe and Spain the culture of Georgia.”
-Situated in the busy tourist sector of Gran Via, Nikki says they have been doing very well since opening in 2016, as most people that come to the restaurant are curious about Georgian cuisine.
+Situated in the busy tourist sector off Gran Via, Nikki says they have been doing very well since opening in 2016, as most people that come to the restaurant are curious about the Georgian cuisine.

 My first course was an emblematic Georgian soup dumpling called a khinkali.
 Warm dough is creased and filled with seasoned beef and pork along with broth to create a twisted plump pouch.
 It is considered impolite to eat with a fork and knife, as Nikki explained that it is customary to sprinkle some pepper on the dumpling and eat it with your hands by first biting into the dumpling’s soft dough and slurping out the warm savory broth before eating the rest of the dumpling.

 In preparing this mouthwatering mass of steaming dough, uncooked meat is nestled inside the dumpling so in the process of cooking it the juices from the meat are released, creating, along with the broth inside, a delicious savory soup.
-Consuming five of these succulent khinkalis warmed my soul and I was ready for my main dish.
+Consuming five of these khinkalis warmed my soul and I was ready for my main dish.

 In 1986, The Economist created the Big Mac index, which measures consumer purchasing power by comparing the price of buying a Big Mac in different countries.
 In Georgia, they have the “The Khachapuri Index,” which is meant to show national inflation by comparing the selling price of a khachapuri.
 Indeed, the namesake for this cozy Georgian restaurant is the national dish of Georgia.